Get Directions

 • Receive effective communication appropriate to your language and level of understanding.

-• Know the name, identity and professional status of those persons providing services to you, including your primary provider.
+• Know the name, identity and professional status of those persons providing care, services and treatment to you at the time of service.

 • Receive complete and current information concerning your diagnosis, treatment and prognosis in terms you can understand.
 When it is not medically advisable to give you such information, it should be made available to an appropriate person on your behalf.